Bemmu/wirecard_email_parser/README.md

 attachments from wirecard.
 There is one iterator that can go through settlement / balance notes and another one for invoices.

 [Pdfminer](http://www.unixuser.org/~euske/python/pdfminer/) is a project by Yusuke Shinyama.
 It turns PDFs into text files.
-It has a lot of options, but here only the default PDF -> TEXT conversion is used.
+It has a lot of options, but here only the default PDF -> text conversion is used.
 To make things easier, I embedded the whole project
 (also MIT licensed) here.
 I added read_pdf.py, a simplified function for using pdfminer to do the default conversion.

+Settlements and invoices are empty directories where PDFs and text versions get saved.

 ## Email access